 Configure NPS on a Multihomed Computer

-When you use multiple network adapters in a server running Network Policy Server (NPS), you can configure the following:
+A computer with multiple network adapters installed is known as a multihomed computer.
+When you use multiple network adapters in an NPS server, you can configure the following:

-The network adapters that do and do not send and receive Remote Authentication Dial-In User Service (RADIUS) traffic.
+The network adapters that do and do not send and receive RADIUS traffic.

 On a per-network adapter basis, whether NPS monitors RADIUS traffic on Internet Protocol version 4 (IPv4), IPv6, or both IPv4 and IPv6.

-The UDP port numbers over which RADIUS traffic is sent and received on a per-protocol (IPv4 or IPv6), per-network adapter basis.
+The UDP ports over which RADIUS traffic is sent and received on a per-protocol (IPv4 or IPv6), per-network adapter basis.

 By default, NPS listens for RADIUS traffic on ports 1812, 1813, 1645, and 1646 for both IPv6 and IPv4 for all installed network adapters.
-Because NPS automatically uses all network adapters for RADIUS traffic, you only need to specify the network adapters that you want NPS to use for RADIUS traffic when you want to prevent NPS from using a specific network adapter.
+Because NPS automatically uses all network adapters for RADIUS traffic, you only need to specify the network adapters that you want NPS to use for RADIUS traffic when you want to prevent NPS from using an adapter for RADIUS traffic.

 If you uninstall either IPv4 or IPv6 on a network adapter, NPS does not monitor RADIUS traffic for the uninstalled protocol.

-On an NPS server that has multiple network adapters installed, you might want to configure NPS to send and receive RADIUS traffic only on the adapters you specify.
+On an NPS server that has multiple network adapters installed, you might want to configure NPS to send RADIUS traffic only on a specific adapter.

 The following characters can be used as delimiters for configuring IP address and UDP port information: